Tax authorities report large-scale tax evasion schemes: what is known about “business fragmentation” in retail chains

 • has no business purpose;

-• is used solely to minimize tax liabilities;
+• is used exclusively to minimize tax liabilities;

 • allows companies to remain within the income limits set for the simplified system and avoid paying taxes in full.

-The tax service is paying more attention to business fragmentation schemes against the backdrop of:
+The tax authority is stepping up its focus on business fragmentation schemes against the backdrop of:

 • the growing role of tax revenues in financing the budget during the war;

-• a review of approaches to the application of the simplified taxation system;
+• a review of approaches to the application of the simplified tax system;

 • demands for tax fairness between small and large businesses.

-The agency notes that the use of sole proprietorships in large chains distorts the very idea of a simplified system, which was created to support small businesses.
+The agency notes that the use of sole proprietorships in large retail chains distorts the very idea of the simplified system, which was created to support small businesses.

 • fines and penalties;

-• criminal liability in the event of intentional tax evasion on a particularly large scale.
+• criminal liability if intentional tax evasion on a particularly large scale is established.

-Previously, tax and law enforcement authorities reported the exposure of a business fragmentation scheme in Transcarpathia in the food retail sector, which involved tax evasion on a particularly large scale.
+Previously, tax and law enforcement authorities reported uncovering a business fragmentation scheme in the food retail sector in Zakarpattia, involving tax evasion on an exceptionally large scale.

 Reading now